Arellano1995/Big-Data/Practicas/README.md

 # Practica 4
 What was done in practice number 4 was to create 20 functions with my codemate, where he performed 10 spark functions and I another 10 functions, once we did what we did was talk to learn about what each one did.

+# Practica 5
+The Data Frame CitiGroup 2006_2008 was used to perform a practice of Spark-based functions for the manipulation of the DataFrame and obtaining advanced queries